Don’t you hate it when your tongue likes a food, but the rest of your body does not?

 In this way, I wouldn’t deceive myself in thinking this is only about the taste.

 2. Put the trail mix into the bag and tied it up.
 Most of the things that spark our desires are the things we see.

-So putting snack foods that you don’t want to eat into an opaque or colored bag is helpful to block your vision of the bright lettering and appealing contents.
+Putting snack foods that you don’t want to eat into an opaque or colored bag is helpful to block your vision of the bright lettering and appealing contents.

 3. Put the grocery bag with the trail mix into the deep freezer in the garage.
-This step is to make the trail mix harder to get for me, but Mike can get it as he likes.
+This step is to make the trail mix harder to get for me, however Mike can get it as he likes.